natalianrs/ETL_Pipeline_PostgreSQL/README.md

 - The dimensional tables provides us with additional details of the facts table.
 ![main](data_model_postgre.png)

-## Pipeline de Dados ⚙
+## Data Pipeline ⚙
-`sql_queries.py` é um modulo, a ser importado em ETL.py, que contem rotinas de DROP / CREATE / INSERT,  consultas SELECT com JOINS.<br>
-`create_tables.py` é um script para criar novas tabelas, e deletar tabelas existentes (caso existam!) <br> `ETL.py` é script escrito em python com funções para conectar com o banco de dados, processar os dados na fonte, e carregar os dados nas tabelas já existentes.

-#### Como executar o pipeline de dados
+`sql_queries.py` is a module to be imported by ETL.py.
+`create_tables.py` is a python script to run in the development phase, in order to create new tables and drop old ones.
+`ETL.py` is the main script that connect to the database, extract/process/load data into the datawarehouse.

+#### How to execute
-1. Execute `$ python create_tables.py` para criar novas tabelas, e resetar as existentes (caso existam);
+1. Execute `$ python create_tables.py`;
-2. Execute `$ python etl.py` para iniciar a coleta e carregamento de dados;
+2. Execute `$ python etl.py`;

+👍